punchplatform/starters/custom_nodes/spark/README.md

 and directory hierarchy in `src/main/java/...`

+## Note 2

+This project uses per based project maven settings with preconfigured settings for fetching internal dependencies.

+Edit [settings.xml](.mvn/settings.xml) if you need more customization.

 ## Demonstration

 The UDF function in this repository takes as input a String which follows the following pattern: